Flunder620/09-README-Generator/README.md

 ## Installation

-instr
+Install Instructions

 ## Usage

-info
+Usage info

 ## Contributions

-contr
+Contr guidelines

 ## License

-    this project is licensed under the Apache License 2.0 license
+  this project is licensed under the MIT License license

 ## Questions

-For any questions about this repo, contact githu or at email
+For any questions about this repo, contact me at Flunder620 or at jguzman12310@yahoo.com